Badmaev’s Proposals for Russian Annexation of Tibet

 Upon the death of Alexander, Badmaev became the personal physician of his successor, Czar Nicholas II (r.
 1894-1917).
 Soon, the new Czar approved the founding of a trading company.
 Its focus, however, was the Pacific coast, where Russia and Japan competed for control of Port Arthur, an ice-free port at the southern tip of Manchuria.
 At first Japan gained Port Arthur, but soon Russia took over.
 The Czar extended the Trans-Siberian Railroad through northern Manchuria to Vladivostok and connected it to Port Arthur.
 Nicholas, however, did not take up Badmaev’s proposals concerning Tibet.

-[For more detail, see: Use of the Shambala Legend for Control of Mongolia]
+[For more detail, see: Use of the Shambhala Legend for Control of Mongolia]

 Dorjiev and Czar Nicholas II